Penn Carey Law - Logo

 Catalyst Postgraduate Fellowships

 These fellowships are designed to prepare students to launch their careers in all levels and areas of government, whether immediately after graduation or later in their careers.
-Recent fellowships have included the Colorado District Attorney’s Office, the National Health Law Program, and the EEOC Office of Special Counsel.
+Recent fellowships have included those with the Colorado District Attorney’s Office, the National Health Law Program, and the EEOC Office of Special Counsel.

 SERVICE ACROSS SECTORS